 Ok, so my darling pet has been diagnosed with Kidney disease, and it’s irreversible.
 What kind of treatment is available?

 As we said earlier in this blog, though the damage to the kidneys is irreversible, there are treatments available that can help slow down the progression of the damage.
 If your pet is quite unwell, they will require treatment and stabilization in the clinic, requiring to be hospitalised on intravenous fluids, careful nutritional support, and medications.
 When they started to improve, they may be sent home with medications and prescription diet foods.
 These foods have low levels of protein, phosphorous and sodium, to reduce the workload on the kidneys.
 The food we stock at the clinic for this is Hills Prescription Diet k/d, which comes in both wet and dry form.
-If you’d like more information, call us at the clinic on 85314000.
-You can also check out one of our handouts via our website – Kidney disease in cats and dogs.
+If you’d like more information, call us at the clinic on 85314000, or come into the clinic to speak to one of our lovely veterinary nurses.